 - Nuts and seeds

 You might also like my shopping list for the best gluten-free and dairy-free products at Walmart!
-This article is proof that you can be on a budget and still eat healthy.
+This article is proof that you can eat healthy on a budget.

 How do I eliminate gluten and dairy from my diet?